 Learn something now! - Watch the CEU Course Trailer

-Why should a physical therapist, occupational therapist or athletic trainer take this advanced vestibular rehab course?
+Why should a physical therapist, occupational therapist or athletic trainer take this advanced vestibular continuing education course?

 Complex vestibular patients often present with symptoms related to cervicogenic dizziness, atypical BPPV, Persistent Postural-Perceptual Dizziness (PPPD), Vestibular migraine, Acoustic schwannoma, superior canal dehiscence.
 This advanced vestibular course provides the tools to effectively evaluate and treat patients with these and other complex vestibular related comorbidities.